-Laura J. Kornish is an associate professor of marketing at the Leeds School of Business, University of Colorado Boulder.
+Laura J. Kornish is a professor of marketing at the Leeds School of Business, University of Colorado Boulder.

 Professor Kornish received her undergraduate degree in Applied Math at Harvard University.
 After college, she worked at Cambridge Technology Partners.
 She then earned her M.S. and Ph.D. degrees at Stanford University, and subsequently joined the faculty at the Fuqua School of Business at Duke University.
 She joined the Marketing Division at Leeds in 2005.